Ref.: José Francisco Pérez Sánchez

 |11 Hakan Tecimer||13'||22||Fenerbahçe|

 Last time when Iceland had been in action, two weeks earlier, Reykjavik had welcomed both them and visitors East Germany with large amounts of rain prior to kick-off, and although this had subsided by the time the game had gone ahead, the downpour would return during the second half.
 On this occasion, though, there was no sign of wet from the sky.
 However, in the low afternoon sun, there was a whole lot of wind, and this would play in favour of the Turkish visitors during the opening half, as they sought to gain the upper hand on their hosts right from the off.

 Facing the wind, the home side would kick the game into motion through experienced campaigners Sigurður Grétarsson and Pétur Pétursson.
 The latter might not have taken part so far in the current qualification, but with 35 previous caps to his name, he was by no means a stranger to the international climate.
-The lean, fair-haired striker had won a starting berth due to the suspension of Guðmundur Torfason, and he would seek to increase his tally of five national team goals.
+The lean, fair-haired striker had won a starting berth due to the non-appearance of Guðmundur Torfason, and he would seek to increase his tally of five national team goals.

 A look at the hosts